Blog Layout

 Standing tall along the rugged coastline, or far out to sea, lighthouses fire the imagination with ancient tales of daring smugglers and doomed wrecks.
 Their isolated locations and weather-worn appearances add to the appeal, and they’ll always hold a special place in local folklore, myth, and legend.

-From Boon Island all the way to Matinicus Rock, the most haunted lighthouses in Maine are shrouded in mystery.
-For those with a taste for the otherworldly, stories of murder and hauntings swirl like sea fog round a ship’s lantern, ensuring the lighthouses’ enduring appeal.
+From Boon Island, all the way to Matinicus Rock, the most haunted lighthouses in Maine are shrouded in mystery.
+For those with a taste for the otherworldly, stories of murder and hauntings swirl like sea fog around a ship’s lantern, ensuring the lighthouses’ enduring appeal.

 Boon Island Light

-When darkness falls over Boon Island, it’s said the ghostly presence of a woman in white can been seen – her mournful wails heard by fishermen out on the waves.
+When darkness falls over Boon Island, it’s said the ghostly presence of a woman in white can be seen – her mournful wails heard by fishermen out on the waves.

 She is thought to be the spirit of Kathleen Bright, the newlywed wife of Boon Island’s lighthouse keeper.
 Her husband was mortally injured during a storm only a few months after their arrival on the island, though it’s not clear whether he died immediately or lingered on for some days.
 Kathleen dutifully kept the light burning for five days or so, before her grief eventually took over.